-1. RAM Projects must be located within the service territories of PG&E, SCE or SDG&E;
+- 1. BioRAM Projects must be located within the service territories of PG&E, SCE or SDG&E, or be dynamically transferred via pseudo-tie into the CAISO; and - 2.
+The Respondent must have, at time of bidding, site control for the duration of the proposed power purchase agreement.
+A copy of one of the following forms of site control must be provided: - a. direct ownership

-- 3. The Respondent must have, at time of bidding, site control for the duration of 10, 15 or 20-year power purchase agreement.
-A copy of one of the following forms of site control must be provided: - a. direct ownership - b. a lease - c. an option to lease or purchase upon PPA approval.
+- b. a lease, or - c. an option to lease or purchase upon PPA approval.
 The option must be an exclusive option to the Bidder that will last until the completion of the RFO cycle.

-Note: If shortlisted, Respondent's site control documents must be: 1) in the name of the same entity that will execute the RAM PPA, or 2) shall have been assigned to such entity by the time Respondent accepts its position on the shortlist.
+Note: If shortlisted, Respondent's site control documents must be: 1) in the name of the same entity that will execute the BioRAM PPA, or 2) shall have been assigned to such entity by the time Respondent accepts its position on the shortlist.